cachapa/tudo/README.md

 ## Features

 * **Anonymous**<br/>
-No user accounts, registrations or tracking of any sort.
-The web client creates a couple of cookies used to store local data but those aren't tracked by the server.
+No mandatory user accounts or tracking of any sort.

 * **Shareable**<br/>
 Lists can be shared between your devices or trusted contacts simply using the list id.

 * **Real-time**<br/>
-Changes to lists appear immediately in every connected device where the app is open and online.
+Changes to lists propagate immediately to every connected device where the app is open and online.

 * **Private**<br/>
-Each to-do list has a 128 character-long random unique identifier that should make it effectively impossible to guess.
+Each to-do list has a random unique identifier that is effectively impossible to guess.

 * **Offline-first**<br/>
-Any changes made to the list are stored locally on the device and synchronized whenever network is available.
+No loading screens.
+The app stores all the data it needs locally and works perfectly without a connection.

 * **Multiplatform**<br/>
-Installable apps for Android and iOS, and a web interface for everything else.
+Mobile apps for Android and iOS, and more to come.

-* **Forgetful**<br/>
-Lists exist on the server for relatively short timespans, just enough to perform synchronization between active devices.

 * **Open-source**<br/>
 Look at how it's built.
 Modify it.
 Host it yourself.
 Maybe help me improve it?